sasisusa/simpleHTTPServer-node.js/README.md

 Similar to Pyhton's SimpleHTTPServer (`$ python -m SimpleHTTPServer`)

 ### Bad style
-Don't care about the mashup with " " and ' ' for now.
+Mashup with " " and ' ' (for now).